JkSelf/xgboost/doc/jvm/xgboost4j_spark_arrow_datasource_tutorial.rst

 ********************************************
 Get Started
 ********************************************
 You can refer `Unified Arrow Data Source<https://github.com/Intel-bigdata/OAP/blob/master/oap-data-source/arrow/README.md>`_  to deploy the spark-arrow-datasource*.jar.
-And the deploy approach of the xgboost*.jar and xgboost-spark*.jar is same with the upstream xgboost without any additional operations.
+And the deploy approach of the xgboost*.jar and xgboost-spark*.jar is same with the upstream XGBoost without any additional operations.

 ********************************************
 Note
 ********************************************
-Currently this optimization doesn't support ``limit``,``coalesce`` and other sql operators, and we will support more operators in the future.
+Currently this optimization doesn't support ``limit``, ``coalesce`` and other sql operators, and we will support more operators in the future.